rmit-fsd-2024-s1/s3815261-s3902846-a2/README.md

 - The backend server runs on `http://localhost:5000` by default.
 - The frontend development server runs on `http://localhost:5173` by default.
 - Ensure that the backend server is running before starting the frontend development server to avoid any connectivity issues.
+- Entity Relationship Diagram PDF has been placed in express-with-sequelize folder.